fiddleHeads/spatial-reference/index.md

 For the purposes of this workshop, we will only be using **ArcMap**.

-Start ArcMap by typing *ArcMap* in the search bar next to the Start menu and select **ArcMap 10.7.1**

 You will also need to download data
 Download [Data](){: .btn .btn-blue }

-Download the data and extract the compressed files into your **C:\temp** directory.
+Download the data and extract the compressed files into your **Downloads** folder.

 ## Outline